ashishdoneriya/csetutorials.com-ssj/posts/auto-mount-ntfs-partitions-startup-ubuntu-linux.md

 Select your hard disk.
 [<img loading="lazy" src="/wp-content/uploads/2016/08/selecting-hard-disk-from-disks-app-ubuntu.png" alt="Selecting hard disk from disks app in Ubuntu" width="800" height="722" class="aligncenter size-full wp-image-457" srcset="/wp-content/uploads/2016/08/selecting-hard-disk-from-disks-app-ubuntu.png 800w, /wp-content/uploads/2016/08/selecting-hard-disk-from-disks-app-ubuntu-500x451.png 500w, /wp-content/uploads/2016/08/selecting-hard-disk-from-disks-app-ubuntu-400x361.png 400w" sizes="(max-width: 800px) 100vw, 800px" />](/wp-content/uploads/2016/08/selecting-hard-disk-from-disks-app-ubuntu.png)

 Select your ntfs partitions (Volumes) and one by one and note down the device name of all.
 Lets suppose your C Drive partition is 96 GB.
-Then select the label that is labeled as (File System Partition &#8230; 96 GB NTFS).
+Then select the label that is labeled as (File System Partition … 96 GB NTFS).
 When you click on it, it will display some information related to your partition (volume).
-Note down the device name in front of label &#8216;Device' (like `/dev/sda2`).
+Note down the device name in front of label ‘Device' (like `/dev/sda2`).
 This is path of your C Drive that Ubuntu has specified.
 Note down the path.
 [<img loading="lazy" src="/wp-content/uploads/2016/08/selecting-c-drive-disks-app-ubuntu.png" alt="Selecting C Drive in Disks App Ubuntu" width="800" height="722" class="aligncenter size-full wp-image-459" srcset="/wp-content/uploads/2016/08/selecting-c-drive-disks-app-ubuntu.png 800w, /wp-content/uploads/2016/08/selecting-c-drive-disks-app-ubuntu-500x451.png 500w, /wp-content/uploads/2016/08/selecting-c-drive-disks-app-ubuntu-400x361.png 400w" sizes="(max-width: 800px) 100vw, 800px" />](/wp-content/uploads/2016/08/selecting-c-drive-disks-app-ubuntu.png)

 Similarly find the path for the other drive (D Drive).